[ABCandJ Home] [Social Studies Home] [Politics] [Current Events] [Teachers' Resources][Student's Page] [Personal][Computers] [History] [Economics]

 Chrome Google's entry into the browser category is fast, extensible, and relatively new.

-Safari is the browser from Apple Computers, designed for exclusively for OS X.
+Safari is the browser from Apple.
+Originally designed for exclusively for OS X, it is now cross-platform and extensible as well.

 Opera claims to be the fastest browser available.
 It comes in versions for most platforms, including Linux/Solaris.